Baron105/pygame/README.md

-# pygame
+# pygame/tkinter
-some simulations and small games in pygame
+some simulations and small games in pygame/tkinter